Runaway & Homeless Youth Shelter

-Runaway Awareness and Prevention is a focus for CAPTAIN CHS and our Youth Shelter is designed to offer relief to families and youth who are facing housing instability, are at risk of running away, or are entering into an unavoidable state of crisis.
+Runaway Awareness and PreventionAs runaway awareness and prevention is a focus for CAPTAIN CHS, our Youth Shelter is designed to offer relief to families and youth who are facing housing instability, are at risk of running away, or are entering into an unavoidable state of crisis.
 This is a prevention service and a runaway intervention program.
-We can assist with offering respite from difficult situation.
+We can assist with offering respite from difficult situations.

 Crisis Housing ServicesFor youth facing a runaway, homeless, or immediate housing crisis.
 We can provide a safe, stable, and supportive environment of care as our professional staff work to help identify the issues and circumstances causing the housing instability, and identify alternatives for safe housing or work with families and legal guardians to mediate the situations for a safe return home.

-Our After-Care Program is a voluntary services available for exiting residents to aid in the transition back home.
+After-Care ProgramA voluntary service available for exiting residents to aid in the transition back home.
 The aim is for the youth to continue with their goals, help rebuild family relationships, and prevent reoccurrences of homelessness.

 Common Questions About the Youth Shelter

-Q: If I stay at the CAPTAIN CHS Youth Shelter, where would I go to school?
+If I stay at the CAPTAIN CHS Youth Shelter, where would I go to school?

 All residents can attend their regular school or the Youth Shelter's local school district.

 Who would be notified about me staying at the CAPTAIN CHS Youth Shelter?

 We notify your parents that you are safe and staying with us, and your school if appropriate.
 Remember, the Youth Shelter's location is confidential.

-Q: What if I do not go to school?
+What if I do not go to school?
 Could I still come to the CAPTAIN CHS Youth Shelter?

 All residents are encouraged to attend school.
 If you are not enrolled, we can help you enroll, find a job, or study for your GED.

-Q: What if I come to the CAPTAIN CHS Youth Shelter and I don't like it?
+What if I come to the CAPTAIN CHS Youth Shelter and I don't like it?

 The CAPTAIN CHS Youth Shelter is a voluntary program.
 Residents may choose to leave whenever they wish, as long as an appropriate plan is in place.

-Q: How long can I stay at the CAPTAIN CHS Youth Shelter?
+How long can I stay at the CAPTAIN CHS Youth Shelter?